zemetia/komnum_its/module/akolade/README.md

-# Metode Alokade
+# Accolade Method
-created by: zemetia
+Contribution:
+    - Yoel Mountanus Sitorus ( zemetia )

+# How to Use